Itay1007/Compiler/README.md

 # Description
 Our Compiler for Compilation course in Tel Aviv University.
+## extra
+Each exercise has a folder of its own.
 Full Compiler in last exercise aka ex4.
-## extra
-Each exercise has a folder of its own